Health Insurance Overview

 Most Americans have private health insurance or participate in public programs, such as Medicare or Medicaid, but many Americans are uninsured due to finances and/or pre-existing conditions.

-Under the Affordable Care Act, all Americans will be able to get health insurance regardless of income or health history.
+Under the Affordable Care Act, all Americans can get health insurance regardless of income or health history.

 Back to Top